 - Simple SSL for QuerySurge is implemented with SSL/TLS for Simple authentication only; there is no option for "Anonymous SSL".

-- Simple SSL uses the default TrustManager on your QuerySurge server OS.
+- Simple SSL uses the default Java TrustManager on your QuerySurge server to validate your certificate chains.